anushka23g/Complete-Placement-Preparation/README.md

 # 🚀 Getting Started
 <br>

-The folders above consist of all the required questions and their solutions as well, according to each topic
+The links below added as a free resource for each topic and pdfs consist of all the required questions and their solutions as well, according to each topic

 These resources helped me to get an internship at my Dream company ***Amazon*** and I hope it will help you too!

 I will keep on updating this repository, If I feel that anything is missing.

-Let me know,if you wish to add anything else to this content.

 # 🏆 What do I need to prepare for the interviews?